 Showing up alone though isn’t enough.
-The way you create deep, meaningful connections with your clients is to understand them, and then to demonstrate that understanding in the way you act when you show up.
+The way you create deep, meaningful connections with your clients is to understand them, and then to show that understanding in the way you act when you show up.

-The prison to paradise exercise is a great way to get clarity on who it is that you serve, and understand the driving forces behind the decision to purchase what you offer.
+The prison to paradise exercise is a great way to get clarity on who it is that you serve and understand the driving forces behind the decision to purchase what you offer.

-When you know these drivers you can show understanding in your words, your actions and throughout your entire marketing eco-system.
+When you know these drivers, you can show understanding in your words, your actions and throughout your entire marketing eco-system.

 Emotion trumps reason, every time